oogeso/oogeso/docs/index.md

 ## Detailed Oogeso model description

-The Oogeso model is described in a paper to be subitted for publication.
+The Oogeso model is described in more detail in this preprint: <a href="https://arxiv.org/pdf/2202.05072.pdf" >Optimised operation of low-emission offshore oil and gas platform integrated energy systems</a>

-Until that paper is available, this (outdated) manual gives some details about the modelling framework and the theoretical context of the Oogeso model:

-<a href="oogeso_manual.pdf" download>Click to Download old Oogeso Manual PDF</a>

 ## Input data